 - be valid in NSW for five years

 - complete your recertification faster

-- enjoy many benefits of your AIFS membership
+- enjoy the many benefits of AIFS Membership

 Official NSW approved course

 Approved and accepted by local councils and Health Inspectors in New South Wales.